 The hurricane season in Grenada normally runs from June to November.
 You should monitor local and international weather updates from the US National Hurricane Center and follow the advice of local authorities, including any evacuation orders.
 See Natural disasters

-UK health authorities have classified Grenada as having a risk of Zika virus transmission.
+UK health authorities have classified Grenada as having a risk of Zika and Chikungunya virus transmission.
 For more information and advice, visit the National Travel Health Network and Centre website.

 Most visits to Grenada are trouble-free but there have been incidents of crime including armed robbery and sexual assault.
 See Crime

 Although there’s no recent history of terrorism in Grenada, attacks can’t be ruled out.
 See Terrorism